-Allow the business requirements to predetermine the tool’s function because a tool is an aid to the business and not the other way round.
-As most BI tools just look at the individual organizational silos and tend to miss out on collaborating coherent information, an ideal BI tool should collate information from the entire business operation, analyze the core functional areas, compare data from multiple types of ERP and external data sources, and then generate a consolidated analytical model that involves all the intricacies.
+The tool should be designed based on the needs of the business.
+It should assist the business rather than the business adapting to the tool.
+As most BI tools look at the individual organizational silos and tend to miss out on collaborating coherent information, an ideal BI tool should collate information from the entire business operation, analyze the core functional areas, compare data from multiple types of ERP and external data sources, and then generate a consolidated analytical model that involves all the intricacies.

 The tools used in any form of business should generate data that is updated to the current numbers.
 If this is absent, then the data generated would be just figures of the past rather than the present.
 The tool should be well equipped to spontaneously downsize essential data in order to ensure that the business stays in the competition and does not get backlogged.

-An effective BI tool which can turn out spontaneous reports with the collated information is a major advantage for proper projection of growth and damage control in an organization.
+An effective BI tool that can turn out spontaneous reports with collated information is a major advantage for the proper projection of growth and damage control in an organization.
 Any tool that takes days to churn out information will be of no use to the business.
-Besides, just like technological evolution, the tool should be technically adaptable to the market trends as tools become easily outdated within few months at times.
+Besides, just like technological evolution, the tool should be technically adaptable to market trends as tools become easily outdated within a few months at times.

-5) How soon can the BI tool be put into play and is it an all in one package?
+How soon can the BI tool be put into play and is it an all-in-one package?

 While most organizations pick ready-to-use services, building custom BI tools should be quick too; as otherwise, the business would be overlaying progress without the requisite projections.
 Also, there is no one tool that fits the ideal package.
 Hence, businesses can try out trial runs and then pick one that fits their parameters and tweak the little details through their IT department in order to ensure that their needle in the haystack is sorted out.